Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Models in Torch-Choice Package

 The \code{torch-choice} package offers a model training pipeline.
 The following code snippet shows how to train a CLM with the \code{run()} function, in which \code{batch\_size=-1} means the gradient descent is performed on the entire dataset.\footnote{If you don't know what optimizing with mini-batches means, you leave the \code{batch\_size} argument to be -1, which is the default setting.} We use the LBFGS optimizer in this example since we are working on a small dataset with only 2,779 choice records and 13 coefficients to be estimated.
 We recommend using the Adam optimizer (the default optimizer) instead for larger datasets and more complicated models.

-The \code{run(...)} function reports the model provided, the estimation progress, the final log-likelihood, and the coefficient estimations table.
+The \code{run(...)} function reports the model provided, the estimation progress, the final log-likelihood, and table summarizing the estimated coefficients.
 Due to the limited space, we only present the coefficient estimation table in this paper; readers can refer to the supplementary Jupyter Notebook for the complete output.

-After the model estimation begins, \code{torch-choice} creates a TensorBoard log to illustrate the training progress; researchers can start a TensorBoard using the following command to obtain training progress like in Figure \ref{fig:tensorboard-example}.
+After the model estimation begins, \code{torch-choice} creates a TensorBoard log to illustrate the training progress; researchers can start a TensorBoard using the following command and navigate to \code{http://localhost:6006} in the browser to obtain training progress; Figure \ref{fig:tensorboard-example} shows an example of the training progress curve, the x-axis is the number of epochs, and the y-axis is the log-likelihood.
+Please note that Figure \ref{fig:tensorboard-example} is only an illustrative example, the actual training progress curve may vary depending on the dataset and model configuration.